nataliecapito/Flap-Flap-Im-An-Owl/README.md

 For development this site was built with Dreamweaver, and so, should be able to run or be opened on most any programs that can read .html and .css files.

 ## Publishing
-github pages runs this particular site.
+GitHub pages runs this particular site.

 ## Viewing Live
 https://smacknat.github.io/Flap-Flap-Im-an-OWL/

+### Updated: 3/28/18